Acute Necrotizing Ulcerative Gingivitis (ANUG) “Trench Mouth”

 Healthy gums are vital to a patient’s oral and systemic health.

-Maintaining excellent oral hygiene is the most effective way to avoid developing gingivitis and other severe gum diseases.
 Studies show that the harmful bacteria that cause gum disease can lead to significant health issues, including Alzheimer’s and cardiovascular disease.

 Health conditions like HIV infection, diabetes, and cancer can reduce a person’s ability to fight infection, increasing the risk of developing gum disease.

-Although acute necrotizing ulcerative gingivitis (ANUG) is rare, certain factors correlate with increased likelihood.
 For example, anti-seizure medications, some blood pressure medications, hormonal changes, and tobacco use can heighten your risk.

 However, keeping gums healthy and preventing oral gum disease is possible with daily care and regular visits to a dentist.